 1. StylusHome: Best Stylus Pen for Touch Screen laptop

 The StylusHome pen is an ultra-sensitive passive pen.
-It works with practically all capacitive screens (iPad, iPhone, Samsung or other tablets, Kindle, grocery checkout screens, and even ATMs’ touchscreens).
+It works with practically all capacitive screens (iPad, iPhone, Samsung or other tablets, Kindle (ads vs no ads), grocery checkout screens, and even ATMs’ touchscreens).

 The stylus’ tip is made of soft, scratch-resistant rubber.
 Its diameter is around 0.3 of an inch; that gives it a precise “touch” experience equivalent to the tip of your finger.